Azure-Samples/ms-identity-node/README.md

         redirectUri: "http://localhost:3000/redirect",
     };
 ```

 The above code is the *configuration* for validating the response.
-The following code validates the response and completes the sign in.
+The following code *validates* the response and completes the sign-in.

 ```js
     pca.acquireTokenByCode(tokenRequest).then((response) => {